-Sum Awarded: The complete tuition cost of the program for a baccalaureate or associate degree program offered by FNU (excluding the following programs - ADN, BSN, and MSN).
+Amount Awarded: The complete tuition cost of the program for a baccalaureate or associate degree program offered by FNU (The ADN, BSN, and MSN programs are not eligible for the scholarship.)

 Students awarded this scholarship will be required to perform 150 - 300 community/university service hours (hours are dependent on the program enrolled in).
 These hours are a mandatory component as a recipient of an FNU scholarship.